ghimiresunil/Implementation-of-Machine-Learning-Algorithm-from-Scratch/Pratice Guide/research_guide_for_fyp.md

 Note: Your work needs to be fully referenced, which is good practice for your dissertation.

+If you have any queries, feedback, or suggestions then you can leave a comment or mail on info@sunilghimire.com.np.
+See you in the next tutorial.

+### **Stay safe !!
+Happy Learning !!!**

 _**STEPHEN HAWKING ONCE SAID, “The thing about smart people is that they seem like crazy people to dumb people.”**_